47 submissions

 “Indeed.
 You forced my hand again.”
 She nodded, barely containing an outburst of cruel laughter.
 “Also, you’re still trying to hide from me?
 Really?”

 “No. I just came here to eat.”
-He tried to shrug, but her iron grip prevented any movement.
+He tried to shrug, but the iron grip prevented any movement.

 “You should learn to pack up more food then,” she replied, booping his nose.
 “Smooch for being quick?”
 She moved him to her cheek.

 “You’ll come around eventually.”
-Ceirys chirped, sending a puff of hot smoke against his face, causing him a small coughing fit.
+Ceirys chirped, sending a puff of hot smoke against his face, sparking a small coughing fit.

-The dragon looked round, admiring the destruction she caused with glee, until her eyes fell upon a nearly untouched brick building.
-Her eyebrows twitched almost imperceptibly – a sign that she had found something unacceptable and was about to correct it.
+The dragon looked round, admiring the destruction she caused with glee until her eyes fell upon a nearly untouched brick building.
+Her eyebrows twitched almost imperceptibly – a sign of finding something unacceptable, and the impending correction.

-Which in this case meant kicking it and sending whatever remained of it in all directions with a force comparable to an entire wagon of smokepowder going off at once.
-And even that would probably be an understatement.
+Which in this case meant kicking it and sending whatever remained of it in all directions with a force comparable to a wagon of smokepowder going off – and even that would probably be an understatement.

 “That’s better…” She hummed with satisfaction, glancing at the destruction again, a bit more inquisitively this time. “…nine, ten, eleven… and this thing here,” she mumbled to herself.
 “That’s like twenty grand… Let’s say twenty-two.”